core-wg/oscore/draft-ietf-core-object-security.md

    * The "Partial IV" parameter.
 The value is set to the Sender Sequence Number.
 All leading zeroes SHALL be removed when encoding the Partial IV, i.e. the first byte (if any) SHALL never be zero.
 This parameter SHALL be present in requests.
 In case of Observe ({{observe}}) the Partial IV SHALL be present in responses, and otherwise the Partial IV SHALL NOT be present in responses.

    * The "kid" parameter.
 The value is set to the Sender ID (see {{context}}).
-All leading zeroes SHALL be removed when encoding the Partial IV, i.e. the first byte (if any) SHALL never be zero.
-This parameter SHALL be present in requests and SHALL NOT be present in responses.
+All leading zeroes SHALL be removed when encoding the Sender IV, i.e. the first byte (if any) SHALL never be zero.
+This parameter SHALL be present in requests and MAY be omitted in responses.

 -  The "ciphertext" field is computed from the secret key (Sender Key or Recipient Key), Nonce (see {{nonce}}), Plaintext (see {{plaintext}}), and the Additional Authenticated Data (AAD) (see {{AAD}}) following Section 5.2 of {{RFC8152}}.